 Flocculant Flocculant shall be in powder form and anionic and neutrally charged.
 Soil samples should be obtained from areas where wattles will be placed and from off-site material used to construct the roadway.
 Samples should be analyzed to determine the appropriate flocculant to be used in each wattle.
 Flocculant used should be listed on the NCDENR DWR website as an approved product for use in North Carolina.
-Flocculant should be applied over the lower center portion of the wattle where the water will flow at a rate of 2 ounces per wattle.
-Apply 1 ounce of flocculant on each side of the wattle.
+Flocculant should be applied over the lower center portion of the ······ Apply 1 ounce of flocculant on each side of the wattle.
 Flocculant should be evaluated and applied after every rainfall event that is equal to or exceeds 0.5 inches.
 Overlap Overlap adjoining sections of wattles a minimum of 1 foot.